The first granny smith was grown by the real Granny Smith, an amateur horticulturalist and early migrant to convict era Sydney.

 At this time, the British government was attempting to expand their Australian colonies.
 Originally set up as a prison camp to ease the strain on British gaols, the settlements in Australia had proved to be economically viable, and strategically important.

-In 1835, the government introduced a new scheme, known as ‘Bounty Immigration’.
+The government began offering incentives to British civilians to relocate.
+From 1828, free passage was offered; in 1835 the government introduced a new scheme, known as ‘Bounty Immigration’.

 Under this plan, established settlers in Australia could offer employment to people in England.
-They would pay the immigrant’s travel costs and guarantee them a job; the government would reimburse the money, once the new migrant was successfully settled.
+They would pay the immigrant’s travel costs and guarantee them a job, the government would reimburse the money once the new migrant was successfully settled.

 The Smiths signed up for the Bounty Immigration program.
 They left England early in 1838 on the Lady Nugent, and arrived in Sydney on November 27.